-Five DIY Welding Project Ideas You’ll Absolutely Love
+Five DIY Welding Projects You’ll Absolutely Love

-5. METAL FIRE PIT
+1. METAL FIRE PIT

 If the words ‘awesome welding project’ and ‘fire pit’ don’t sound to you like they belong in the same sentence, then think again.
 You don’t have to stop at a basic fire pit with solid sides for this job (although that would be an ideal starting point for beginners).

-4. METAL BBQ SMOKER
+2. METAL BBQ SMOKER

 3. METAL SKELETON WALL CLOCK

-A large wall clock is the sort of small project that you can knock up in an afternoon – but it looks awesome.
+A large wall clock is the sort of small project that you can knock out in one afternoon – but it is a great addition to any room.
 Essentially, you’ll be welding the clock’s frame – you’ll need to buy the actual clock face to fit in place.
-On the one hand this could be a small, detailed, delicate job, but on the other hand you could give your design a tougher, industrial feel to make an unusual feature to hang on your wall.
+On one hand this could be a small, detailed, delicate job, but on the other hand you could give your design a tougher, industrial feel to make a unique feature on your wall.

-2. METAL MOUNTAIN BIKE
+4. METAL MOUNTAIN BIKE

-1. METAL SEATING
+5. METAL SEATING

 Metal furniture looks beautiful inside your home yet is durable and weather resistant for your backyard.
 There are a ton of meat seating projects that range in style – from a sleek modern look to industrial to rustic – and require varying levels of skill.
 Welding your own furniture allows the creation of a custom piece that’s sure to impress all your friends.
 A garden bench looks impressive but can actually be easier than you think.
 A basic frame with slots for wooden slats to form the seat and back is a simple option that’s perfect for any outdoor space.
 Adding more ornate metal elements can really show off your welding skills.
 The best thing about metal seating is that it’s actually useful!
 And if you really want to show off your creativity you can try these innovative designs.